Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

 How Many Layers of Rim Tape?

-One layer usually suffices; add a second only if tape materials or rim width require extra thickness or you spot imperfections.
-You’ll choose high-quality tape materials and consider rim width to guarantee full spoke-hole coverage and sealing.
+One layer usually works fine.
+Add a second only if the tape material or rim width requires extra thickness, or if you spot imperfections.
+Choose high-quality tape materials and consider rim width to guarantee full spoke-hole coverage and sealing.

 Does Rim Tape Have to Be Perfect?